Nicolas-M-Wong/Deep-Learning-approach-to-Noise-Filtering/README.md

 American Fish crow

 With the american fish crow (Corneille des Rivages in French), the result were less impressive in term of denoising.
 This may be a result of the wider band of frequency contained in the song compared to european herring gull.
 This lead to only one maxpooling layer to keep a recognisable sound of the fish crow in the reconstructed extract.
-Like the herring gull, this is a specific sound that is repeated multiple time afterwards when the bird is singing in a real world recording.
+Like the herring gull, this is a specific sound that is repeated multiple time when the bird is singing in a real world recording.

 <div align="center">